Why Headlight is Not Working – Bulb OK

 Check Fuses

 Check the fuses if one or both headlights don’t work after you replace the bulbs.
 The low and high beams have their designated fuses for each circuit.
-In some car models, you will have a separate fuse for the left and right low beams.
+Some car models will have a separate fuse for the left and right low beams.

 Check Headlamp Wiring